fbpx

 The Reverend Luis Cortés, Jr. is the Founder and CEO of Esperanza, a leading Hispanic faith-based Evangelical network in the United States.
 Driven by the biblical mandate to serve and advocate for “the least of these” (Matthew 25:40), Esperanza strengthens Hispanic communities and all those who live within them.
 Rev. Cortés founded Esperanza in 1986, with support from the Hispanic Clergy of Philadelphia.
 Today, Esperanza has grown into one of the prominent voices for Latinos in America.

 The author of five books and appearing on several national and local television, radio, and print media outlets, Reverend Cortés has been listed as one of Time magazine’s 25 Most Influential Evangelicals and was a 2019 recipient of the Philadelphia Award.
-Rev. Cortés presented the Invocation Prayer at the 2013 Inauguration Luncheon for President Barak Obama and has participated in White House roundtables under President George W. Bush.
+Rev. Cortés presented the Invocation Prayer at the 2013 Inauguration Luncheon for President Barack Obama and has participated in White House roundtables under President George W. Bush.

 In 2016, Rev. Luis Cortés was chosen by the Urban Institute as one of 24 of the nation’s leading experts, advocates, and academics from across the country for the US Partnership on Mobility from Poverty, in recognition of Esperanza as a model in addressing poverty.